jrblevin/markdown-mode-guide/manuscript/markdown-mode-guide.md

 `markdown-enable-math` to a non-`nil` value.
 You can do this on a file-by-file basis using [File Local Variables](#file-local).
 Or you can enable this setting globally, via `M-x customize` or by placing `(setq markdown-enable-math t)` in your startup file.
-In that case you should restart Emacs or call `markdown-reload-extensions`.
+In that case, you should restart Emacs or call `markdown-reload-extensions`.

 `markdown-enable-math`